cobcobs/cobcobs/README.md

 I’m @jacob-ethan :D

 I'm a math and computer science nerd in high school.
-I usually edit my dotfiles or grind on Codewars rather than working on an actual project 😄.
+I usually edit my dotfiles instead of doing actual work 😄.
 I also like spending time learning about whatever pops up in my YouTube recommendations.

 # Skills
 - 🐍 Python